Jphsx/WWProceedings/editlog.md

 	>> removed detailed description of polarazation, added important components to section 3, MC and detector desc.
-	>> section now begins with acutal analysis strategy -- need to elaborate on strategy a little
+	>> section now begins with acutal analysis strategy

 - bullet list on top of page 10 out of context?